Resources of Opera Music Lessons

 2. Blob Opera, a Google Experiment

-A little known fact about Google is that the website has a Arts and Culture segment which is very, very educational and useful for performing arts and fine arts study.
+A little known fact about Google is that the website has a Arts and Culture segment.
+It is very educational and useful for performing arts and fine arts study.
 Google Arts & Culture has content which includes virtual museum tours, famous art in digital form and many more.
-If you visit the site often enough, you will notice some thematic highlights for that particular time of the year.
+If you visit the site often enough, you will notice some thematic highlights at certain times of the year.

 Once you launch the experiment, a blob will appear and it is usually the lowest sounding singer which is the bass singer.
 Use your mouse to drag the blob up and down to change pitch.
 More blobs will appear (tenor, alto and soprano) to form a SATB quartet.